 The ministries at each congregation differ slightly depending on the community.
 Ministries of LCC include weekly worship services in Khmer, social and humanitarian services, English classes, and classes teaching basic computer skills.
 Working with a young and growing church offers a unique opportunity and chance for personal spiritual growth and understanding.
 YAGM are present to learn from the church and members as they discern what it means to be Lutheran in a predominantly Buddhist country where almost every tradition and celebration has roots in Buddhism, Hinduism, or animism but are uniquely Cambodian.
 Visit the LCC Facebook page to see and learn more about the ministries and work of the LCC.

-Life With Dignity started in 1979 after the fall of the Khmer Rouge.
+Life with Dignity started in 1979 after the fall of the Khmer Rouge.
 From 1979 until 2010, LWD was a program outreach of the Lutheran World Federation.
 When the borders of Cambodia were once again opened, aid groups from around the world rushed in to help the people and country begin to recover.
 Some of the first work done by this particular group was removing landmines.
 Since then, the work has changed based on what the most vulnerable people indicate as needs.
 LWD works in target areas of Cambodia identified as some of the poorest parts of the country.
 The population LWD partners with includes farmers, female-headed households, people with disabilities, and disadvantaged rural children.
 In January 2011, LWD localized, meaning the NGO is completely run under local leadership.
 Foreign volunteers are invited to accompany LWD, but all staff are Cambodian.

 Project implementation examples include alternative farming and energy options, such as hydroponic gardening, solar-powered water pumps, and various bio-gas programs.
 Human migration is a phenomenon affecting Cambodia, similar to many places in the world.
 LWD is working to educate people on how to migrate safely and legally.
 This is to help protect people’s safety and welfare and to prevent people from becoming part of the human trafficking trade.
 Working with established community agricultural cooperatives to study, evaluate, and develop local village markets for farmers to sell their produce is another project supported by LWD.